nickstewart95/Customer-List-Export-for-Woocommerce/readme.txt

 A hash is created with either the billing or shipping address so only one hash can appear in the results.
 Address ssuffixes are also normalized to prevent duplicates

+= Where does the has subscription come from? =

+The plugin pulls a list of active subscribers using the WooCommerce Subscriptions plugin and compares it with the order user id.

 == Screenshots ==

 screenshot-1.png